Adaptive Huber Regression on Markov-dependent Data: Assumptions and Theorems

 The Markov dependence impacts on the adaption of the robustification parameter and the estimation of regression coefficients in the way that the sample size $n$ is discounted by a factor $(1-\gamma)/(1+\gamma) < 1$.
 In other words, to achieve comparable $\tau$-adaption and $\bm{\beta}^\star$-estimation, the required sample size increases by $(1+\gamma)/(1-\gamma)$ when moving from the independent setup to the Markov-dependent setup.
 Furthermore, this theorem allows $\gamma$ to approach to 1 as $n$ increases, so long as $s \sqrt{(1+\gamma)/(1-\gamma) \cdot \log d/n} \to 0$.
+Even though the spectral gap of the Markov chain is difficult to accurately compute in practice \citep*{hsu2015mixing}, Theorem \ref{thm} also apply if one replaces $\gamma$ with an inaccurate overestimate $\gamma' \ge \gamma$.